**process fatigue_rainflow#

 where \(<.>\) denotes the positive part operator, \(\sigma^a_i=\frac{\Delta \sigma_i}{2}\) the amplitude, \(\bar{\sigma}_i\) the mean, and \(\sigma^{max}_i\) the maximum value of the stress path for the current elementary cycle.
 The previous scalar quantities are computed in the following way from the multi-axial stress path:

-the stress amplitude \(\sigma^a_i\) of an arbitrary multiaxial stress path is computed by
+the stress amplitude \(\sigma^a_i\) of an arbitrary multi-axial stress path is computed by

-,the mean stress \(\bar{\sigma}_i\) is defined as the mean trace of tensor \(\overline{\sigma}\)
+**process multirange,the mean stress \(\bar{\sigma}_i\) is defined as the mean trace of tensor \(\overline{\sigma}\)

-(132)#\[\bar{\sigma}_i = \frac{1}{2} \left[ ~\displaystyle \max_{cycle~ i} \left\{ tra(\overline{\sigma}) \right\} ~+~ \displaystyle \min_{cycle~i} \left\{ tra(\overline{\sigma}) \right\} ~\right]\]the maximum stress \(\sigma^{max}_i\) is the maximum value of either the greatest principal stress (default mode) or the mises invariant (
+\[\bar{\sigma}_i = \frac{1}{2} \left[ ~\displaystyle \max_{cycle~ i} \left\{ tra(\overline{\sigma}) \right\} ~+~ \displaystyle \min_{cycle~i} \left\{ tra(\overline{\sigma}) \right\} ~\right]\]the maximum stress \(\sigma^{max}_i\) is the maximum value of either the greatest principal stress (default mode) or the Mises invariant (

-option) of stress tensor \(\overline{\sigma}\) for the current elementary cycle.
+*use_misesoption) of stress tensor \(\overline{\sigma}\) for the current elementary cycle.

 To account for the mean stress dependence of \(N_{fi}\), coefficients \(\sigma_l(\bar{\sigma}_i)\) (fatigue limit) and \(M(\bar{\sigma}_i)\) may depend on \(\bar{\sigma}_i\) according the following expressions: